nix-community/linuxkit-nix/README.md

-# LinuxKit Nix - Linux Nix VM
+# LinuxKit Nix - Linux on Mac Nix builder

 LinuxKit Nix makes it easy to build Linux binaries from a macOS machine using Nix.
 It's installing a VM using the native virtualization